jalvesaq/zotcite/README.md

   - Add all cited references to the YAML header of the Markdown document.

-_Zotcite_ is being developed and tested on Linux and should work flawlessly on other Unix systems, such as Mac OS X. It may require additional configuration on Windows.
+_Zotcite_ was developed and tested on Linux and should work flawlessly on other Unix systems, such as Mac OS X. It may require additional configuration on Windows.